Geometric Mean Calculator

 Geometric mean formula

-The formula for calculating the geometric mean is: where n is number of numbers and X1...Xn are the numbers from the first to the n-th.
+The formula for calculating the geometric mean is: where n is the number of numbers in the set and X1...Xn are the numbers from the first to the n-th.
 An alternative way to write the formula is (X1 x X2 ... x Xn)^1/n .
+This formula is used in our calculator.

 A geometric approach to explain the formula is through rectangles and squares.
 If we have a rectangle with sides 4 and 16, the perimeter of the rectangle is the sum of all four sides: 4 + 4 + 16 + 16 = 40.
 The arithmetic mean of 4 and 16 is 10, and a square with a side of 10 will have the same perimeter as one with sides 4 and 16.